AMPATH Attachment Report – 2012

 - PHC - Primary Health Care

 AMPATH (Academic Model Providing Access to Healthcare) is an academic model for the prevention and treatment of HIV/AIDS.
 It is a collaboration between Indiana University School of Medicine and Kenyan institutions, offering food, income, and other support to enhance the existing health infrastructure.
-It monitors antiretroviral treatment and aims to prevent HIV transmission, particularly from mother to child.
-AMPATH began in November 2001 with two sites and has expanded to 55 sites, with 30 being satellite sites.
-It treats approximately 130,000 patients and serves over 500,000 individuals through community-based services.
-The model is resource-conserving and integrated into the broader health system, with a focus on community-based care and support.
+It began in November 2001 with two sites and has expanded to 55 sites, treating approximately 130,000 patients.

 - Develop passionate leaders in pharmacy